tomcritchlow/tomcritchlow.github.io/wiki/drafts/2020-04-15-library-json.md

         - List
         - List

-Where each book list contains a book object something like this:
+Where each book list contains a series of book objects something like this:

+- List
     - Title
     - Author
     - URL
+    - Date_finished
     - ID
     - Notes (can be text or a link to a full review/note)

 I created some dummy example files [in this gist](https://gist.github.com/tomcritchlow/a4a9c8064a97a997fbbad4c338748173):